smartrics/RAG-with-Nyx/simple-rag/README.md

         # Construct the GPT-4 prompt
         prompt = f"""
-        You are analyzing CSV data.
+        You are analysing CSV data.
 Here is a sample of the data:
         {csv_preview}

         Summary statistics of the data: